-The latest one is housed in the hollowed floor of one of Kensington Street’s heritage terraces.
-Owner Mark Christopher Verhoeven and his wife Kanogwan Yodseranee have devised the fit-out to flow between Kensington Street’s two identities.
-Customers sitting under the front window look out to high-flying Automata and the forthcoming Kensington Street Social, while the back of the cafe opens up to Spice Alley.
+Glider KS is housed in the gutted floor of one of Kensington Street’s heritage terraces.
+Owner Mark Christopher Verhoeven and his wife Kanogwan Yodseranee devised the fit-out to flow between Kensington Street’s two identities.
+Customers sitting under the front window look out to high-flying Automata and Kensington Street Social, while the back of the cafe opens up to Spice Alley.

 The menu works with the same sort of Thai-inspired dishes as Glider’s Potts Point site, such as gargantuan crisp coconut and duck rice paper rolls; Thai-style ginger chicken burgers; coconut rice with mango and berries; duck vermicelli noodles and truffle honeyed toast with feta, avocado and Thai basil.

 The Single Origin Roasters coffee from the original Glider is also a thing here.